The specs are pretty common for a mouse you get today, so lets start with the special features:

+With the Mi Band 2, the whole set fits on half a screen and you can only enable/ disable the items.
 With the other Bands you can additionally re-order the items, which is quite useful as it allows to choose which item appears first when you swipe up or down on the home screen.

 On the Mi Band 5, you can additionally configure which app appears when you swipe left/ and right.
 This is hard-coded to Music Control (and Ali Pay on the CN version) with the Mi Band 4.